Tatiana Erukhimova

-Tatiana L. Erukhimova (Russian: Татьяна Ерухимова) is a Russian-born American physicist.
-As a professor and The Marshall L’ 69 and Ralph F. Shilling ’68 Endowed Chair in the Department of Physics & Astronomy at Texas A&M University, Erukhimova was elected a Fellow of the American Physical Society "for developing and disseminating innovative physics education programs for college students and the public, and for organizing major science festivals in university settings."
+Tatiana Lvovna Erukhimova (Russian: Татьяна Львовна Ерухимова) is a Russian-born American physicist.
+As a professor and The Marshall L’ 69 and Ralph F. Shilling ’68 Endowed Chair in the Department of Physics & Astronomy at Texas A&M University, Erukhimova was elected a Fellow of the American Physical Society "for developing and disseminating innovative physics education programs for college students and the public, and for organizing major science festivals in university settings".
 She was also elected a Fellow of the American Association for the Advancement of Science and a Fellow of the American Association of Physics Teachers.

 Early life and education

+Tatiana Lvovna Erukhimova was born in Nizhny Novgorod in what was the Russian SFSR in the Soviet Union.

 Erukhimova completed her Master's degree in Physics in 1987 from N. I. Lobachevsky State University of Nizhny Novgorod and her PhD in the same subject from Russian Academy of Sciences.
-Upon completing her PhD, Erukhimova accepted a postdoctoral research associate position at Texas A&M University (Texas A&M).
+Upon completing her PhD, Erukhimova accepted a postdoctoral research associate position at Texas A&M University.